dat3Cph/spring2025/docs/toolbox/react/css-theming.md

 * `useState` can toggle themes simply, but prop drilling becomes an issue.
 * `useContext` is a clean and scalable way to share state across the app without manually passing props.
 * A global CSS file can be used for general layout or browser reset styles.
+* CSS variables combined with a `body` class make it easy to handle many theme-based style rules.
 * `useContext` works by giving components direct access to shared values defined by a Provider.